Anesthesiology at theVSCAN

-At our clinic we have a veterinary anesthesiologist who supervises all of the anesthetic procedures.
-She designs and tailors the protocols for each patient and takes care of the overall peri-anesthetic management.
-If the patient is experiencing any pain or is undergoing a surgical procedure, our anesthesiologist manages the pain with different analgesics to increase the patient’s comfort.
+Dr. Stefania Grasso, our board certified veterinary anesthesiologist, supervises all of the anesthetic procedures that we perform.
+Dr. Grasso designs and tailors the protocols for each patient and takes care of the overall peri-anesthetic management.
+If the patient is experiencing any pain, or is undergoing a surgical procedure, Dr. Grasso manages the pain with different analgesics to increase the patient’s comfort.
 A successful anesthetic outcome does not include only choosing the right drugs for the patient but also monitoring vital functions, interpreting the animal's response, and quickly intervening when problems arise.

 What is a veterinary anesthesiologist? (also called anesthesia specialist, diplomate or board certified)

 A veterinary anesthesiologist is a doctor who is specialized in providing the highest possible anesthetic care.
 To learn more visit: http://www.acvaa.org/docs/Training_Process_and_Role_of_an_ACVAA_Diplomate.pdf